Community Land Trust (CLT) Mortgages

 - Special Requirements

-CLT GROUND LEASE & GROUND LEASE RIDER REQUIREMENT
+CLT GROUND LEASE REQUIREMENTS

-- Include a resale formula that limits the homeowner's proceeds at resale.
+- Includes a resale formula that limits the homeowner's proceeds at resale.
 The restrictions must be binding on current and subsequent property owners and remain in effect (i.e., survive) until they are formally removed or modified, or terminate automatically in accordance with their terms, such as at a foreclosure sale or upon recordation of a deed-in-lieu of foreclosure.

-For each Community Land Trust Mortgage sold to Freddie Mac, the Seller represents and warrants that the Community Land Trust Ground Lease is valid, enforceable and in full force and effect.
+For each community land trust mortgage sold to Freddie Mac, the Seller represents and warrants that the CLT ground lease is valid, enforceable and in full force and effect.

 - Special Requirements